Richard-M-Sullivan/matchTacToe/README_V2_CURRENT.md

 The last short coming of the previous code was the lack of comments in the code.
 This made it difficult to come back later and keep the code running and up to date.
-Documentation is super important, especially because I want this code to be made for the public to observe and perhapse utilize in ones own project.
+Documentation is super important, especially because I want this code to be made for the public to observe and perhapse utilize in one's own project.

-I have also decided that I want to rewrite the application in Python3 because it has lots of features that are easily usable, and is simpeler than c++.
+I have also decided that I want to rewrite the application in Python3 because it has lots of features that are easily usable, and is simpler than c++.
 Because this is a personal project and would not benefit from running at blazing speeds I see no reason to use a lower level language for a project like this.
-Python seems to fulfill all of the requirements that I need, while providing a faster development time due to simple syntax and qutomated memory management.
+Python seems to fulfill all of the requirements that I need, while providing a faster development time due to simple syntax and automated memory management.

 #### Planning: